mattgriffin94/decompemerald/README.md

   - Friendship is always set to max
   - Infinite TMs
   - High Pitch Whistle!
 A new key item that Professor Birch will give you along with your starter.
 Turn this on to make an infinite always-on repel.
 Turn this off if you want wild encounters as normal.
   - Removed Nickname Prompt on Wild Pokemon Encounters (I hate nicknames!
 Pokemon are a tool!)
+  - You can now run indoors!

 ## Planned Features